datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 ## Sample Queries
 The following queries are intended to help you get started, and make life simpler querying within your API.

 For the following examples, suppose that my People Data Labs API data source was called `mypdlapi` and I want to query an endpoint.
-The endpoint goes after the People Data Labs data source name like so: ``#!sql FROM `mypdlapi`.`<ENDPOINT>` ``.
+In the `FROM` clause, the endpoint goes after the People Data Labs data source name.

+!!! example "FROM Clause"

+    ```sql
+    FROM `mypdlapi`.`<ENDPOINT>`
+    ```

 ### Enrich
-You can use the `v5/person/enrich` endpoint to enrich data on a person:
+You can use the `v5/person/enrich` endpoint to enrich data on a person.
 The person enrichment API provides a one-to-one match, providing up-to-date information on a unique individual.

 ```sql
 SELECT *